droglenc/NCMTH107/resources/Syllabus-Current.md

   <tr><td>C+ 77-79</td><td>C  70-76</td><td></td></tr>
   <tr><td>D+ 67-69</td><td>D  60-66</td><td>F   0-59</td></tr>
 </table>

+**If you meet with me in my office before the end of the second week of class**, your lowest four preparation check, homework, **AND** participation grades will be excluded when computing your final grade.

 An incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").